Fulshear, Texas: Before Texas Independence

-Texas Independence to the early 1900s
+Texas Independence to the early 20th century

 In the years after Texas Independence, Churchill Jr. expanded the plantation and commercial interests.
-This included a horse race track called "Churchill Downs" (not the same as the present-day Churchill Downs, which is in Kentucky) that he operated during the 1850s to 1870s in Pittsville, Texas, located several miles north of Fulsher.
+This included a horse race track called "Churchill Downs" (not the same as the present-day Churchill Downs, which is in Kentucky) that he operated during the 1850s to 1870s in Pittsville, located several miles north of Fulsher.
 One of the most famous horses bred by Churchill Jr. was "Get-A-Way" (known as "Old Get"), which raced on numerous tracks throughout the United States and Europe.
 He also actively sold and purchased real estate, including the 654 acres sold to John Randon on May 10, 1844, for $4,000.